 - 7 hours for a 5-week summer session;

 - 13 hours for the 10-week term, and;

 - a total of 13 hours for the entire summer semester.

-A student must enroll at MSU for at least one graduate credit hour in the semester that he/she meets any of the following degree requirements.
+In addition to meeting continuous enrollment requirements, a graduate student must enroll at MSU for at least one graduate credit hour in the semester that he/she meets any of the following degree requirements:

-- Submits the initial thesis/dissertation manuscript to the Library*
+- Submits the initial or final thesis/dissertation to the Library; and/or

 A student who holds a graduate assistantship is required to maintain full-time enrollment.
 Other students may be required to be enrolled full-time for different reasons.